 At the 2015 Charity Ball, Washington Health System Foundation announced that the Simulation Center currently under construction will be named Rice Energy Family Simulation Center.
 Philanthropic gifts, including the Rice Energy Family’s donation, and a grant from the Snee-Reinhardt Charitable Foundation have funded the renovated and expanded Simulation Center, slated to open in September 2015.

 The Simulation Center will use new life-like wireless mannequins to provide hands-on training for core skills in a safe, controlled environment.
 Washington Health System School of Nursing students, Family Medicine residents, Health System staff, other healthcare professionals, community organizations, and emergency services will also use the expanded Simulation Center.

-Through the project, the health system will purchase software and new life-like wireless mannequins, including a portable adult male, a pregnant adult female which delivers a simulator baby, and a young child.
-The project will also involve renovations to space for obstetrics, pediatrics, disaster training, emergency room, and operating room environments.
+Mannequins include a portable adult male, a pregnant adult female which delivers a simulator baby, and a young child.
+The project is creating space for obstetrics, pediatrics, disaster training, emergency room, and operating room environments.

-For the entire story of the Ronald Taufer family’s experience of Hospice Care and Donnell House, read the Winter 2015 Journey.
+For the entire story of Virginia Wagner and her family’s experience of Hospice Care and Donnell House, read the Summer 2015 Journey.

-Washington Health System Foundation publishes the Washington Health System Donor Report annually and The Journey newsletter semi-annually.
+Washington Health System Foundation publishes the Washington Health System Donor Report and The Journey newsletter.

-The Journey is the Hospice Care donor newsletter, usually published in February and August.
-The newsletter includes a listing of gifts to Hospice Care made in memory or honor of others, as well as stories of patients and families whose lives have been touched by Hospice Care and opportunities to give and volunteer.
+The Journey is the Hospice Care donor newsletter containing a listing of gifts to Hospice Care made in memory or honor of others and stories of patients and families whose lives have been touched by Hospice Care.

 Both the Washington Health System Donor Report and The Journey are posted to this page after they have been published.